namanh11611/namanh11611.github.io/content/post/hilt/index.en.md

 ---
-title: "Khi nào nên dùng Inject, Provides, Binds trong Hilt"
+title: "When to use Inject, Provides, Binds in Hilt"
-description: "Bài viết này mình sẽ đi thẳng vào giải thích cách dùng các annotation @Inject, @Provides và @Binds."
+description: "In this article, I'll go straight to explaining how to use the @Inject, @Provides, and @Binds annotations."
 date: 2022-10-02T01:33:00+07:00
 slug: hilt
 image: hilt.webp